Supervising and Placing Children with Special Health Care Needs

 1. Involve the PHN, as needed, in making a joint home visit to assess the health of the child and the parent’s interactions with the child.

-2. If needed or as ordered by the child’s medical provider, arrange for a visiting nurse to further instruct the parent(s) and to monitor the child’s progress in the home.
+2. If needed or as ordered by the child’s medical provider, arrange for a visiting nurse and/or home health.

-4. If a child is also supervised by the Regional Center, coordinate a plan for the child with the Regional Center.
+5. If a child is also supervised by the Regional Center, coordinate a plan for the child with the Regional Center.
+Request a copy of the current IPP or IFSP.

 APPROVALS